Best Work From Home Foot Rest for Budget Desk Ergonomics

 Also check your desk clearance.
 A foot rest should not trap your legs or make it harder to change position.
 You still want room to stretch, shift, and stand up without kicking hardware every time.

 If your chair has poor lumbar support, a foot rest will not fix that by itself.
 It works best as part of a basic ergonomic chain: chair height, foot support, screen height, and input devices.
-A simple wireless keyboard and mouse combo can help if your laptop stand has raised your screen but left your hands reaching upward.
+If the chair itself is the weak point, compare replacement paths in the budget ergonomic chair guide before spending more on accessories.

 FAQ